rvbarreto/hard_skill_test/README.md

 # Hard skill test | Data Engineer

 ## Description and Objectives
-The assignment provides data concerning sensors and equipments on a FPSO vessel.
+This assignment provides data concerning sensors and equipments on a FPSO vessel.
 The objective is to elaborate a script to handle the data in order to answer the following questions:

 1. Total equipment failures that happened?
 2. Which equipment code had most failures?